4th full weekend of September

 • Do NOT spread straw in your area when raining

-• All straw MUST be cleaned up at end-of-day Sunday
+• All straw MUST be cleaned up at end-of-day Sunday by the vendor who put it down

 • Plastic tarps are to be removed when rain ends or at the request of your area representative or Festival Official